 The biodiversity of New York includes all the different species of animals, plants, fungi, and even microorganisms and bacteria living in the state.
-No one knows the total number of species in New York, but there are tens of thousands of species of plants and animals alone (including 4,000 beetles), and more species are being discovered every day.
-The biodiversity of New York also includes genetic differences among individuals of the same species; and it includes communities of plants and animals that occur together.
+No one knows the total number of species in New York.
+There are tens of thousands of species of plants and animals alone (including 4,000 beetles), and more species are being discovered every day.
+The biodiversity of New York also includes genetic differences among individuals of the same species.
+Additionally, it includes communities of plants and animals that occur together.

 Conserving as many plants and animals as possible is important for the benefit of humans and of other species.
 Individual species help meet our basic needs; for example:

 - Animals and plants provide food and materials for clothing, shelter, and fuel.